 Dealing with any contracted-out queries prior to wind-up will reduce the amount of time spent reconciling GMP liabilities during the two-year target.
-The HMRC website has further information on contracted out occupational pension scheme services.

 This is likely to involve an up-front cost for some schemes.
 However, we don’t consider this an increased burden on schemes, rather an advancement of costs that would otherwise be incurred in wind-up to business as usual.